Marilyn Monroe: Legacy

 Monroe in a publicity photo for Niagara in 1953.
 One of the most iconic photos of Monroe, it was the basis for Andy Warhol's 1962 silkscreen painting, Marilyn Diptych.

 According to The Guide to United States Popular Culture, "as an icon of American popular culture, Monroe's few rivals in popularity include Elvis Presley and Mickey Mouse... no other star has ever inspired such a wide range of emotions—from lust to pity, from envy to remorse."
 Art historian Gail Levin stated that Monroe may have been "the most photographed person of the 20th century", and The American Film Institute has named her the sixth greatest female screen legend in American film history.
 The Smithsonian Institution has included her on their list of "100 Most Significant Americans of All Time", and both Variety and VH1 have placed her in the top ten in their rankings of the greatest popular culture icons of the twentieth century.

 Hundreds of books have been written about Monroe.
 She has been the subject of numerous films, plays, operas, and songs, and has influenced artists and entertainers such as Andy Warhol and Madonna.
+Documentaries have been made about her life, e.g. The Legend of Marilyn Monroe (1966, narrated by John Huston), Marilyn (1963, hosted by Rock Hudson).

-She also remains a valuable brand: her image and name have been licensed for hundreds of products, and she has been featured in advertising for brands such as Max Factor, Chanel, Mercedes-Benz, and Absolut Vodka.
+She also remains a valuable brand in advertising: her image and name have been licensed for hundreds of products, and she has been featured in advertising for brands such as Max Factor, Chanel, Mercedes-Benz, and Absolut Vodka.

 Monroe's enduring popularity is tied to her conflicted public image.
 On the one hand, she remains a sex symbol, beauty icon and one of the most famous stars of classical Hollywood cinema.
 On the other, she is also remembered for her troubled private life, unstable childhood, struggle for professional respect, as well as her death and the conspiracy theories that surrounded it.
 She has been written about by scholars and journalists who are interested in gender and feminism; these writers include Gloria Steinem, Jacqueline Rose, Molly Haskell, Sarah Churchwell, and Lois Banner.
 Some, such as Steinem, have viewed her as a victim of the studio system.
 Others, such as Haskell, Rose, and Churchwell, have instead stressed Monroe's proactive role in her career and in the creation of her public persona.